Rbach24/swim/README.md

   I learned about how json schema could be stored using react native, and the important differences between using asynchronous and synchronous functions.
 I learned the importance of using async/await to store data that required parts of code to be complete before moving on; for example, the ```saveSwimmersToDatabase``` function in ```storageProvider.js``` was made asynchronous, because the function has to wait for all changes made to the swimmers' data before saving it to the database.
 Without making it asynchrnonous, I noticed that the app did not display updated data while the user was trying to make changes to it.

   Coding all the features was not always straightforward and simple, as I would often come across errors that seemed impossible to occur.
 I learnt a couple of handy debugging methods that saved me a lot of time that I would have otherwise spent searching online for solutions.
 With the help of the ```JSON.stringify()``` and the ```console.log()``` functions, I was able to fix many of my problems.
-For example,
+For example, I used it when

-# Where I Could Have Done Better
+# What I Could Have Done Better